dlewiski/portfolio-landing-page/README.md

 # _David Lewis Epicodus Portfolio_

-#### _Webpages that display information about David Lewis and provide links to beginner coding projects, January 5th, 2018_
+#### _Webpages that displays information about David Lewis and provide links to beginner coding projects, January 5th, 2018_

 #### By _David Lewis_